 FOURTEEN seeks to offer a professional and efficient service at all times.
 We welcome feedback from our clients to assist us in monitoring the quality of the service that we provide.

-Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012.
+Standard Contractual Terms for the Supply of Legal Services by Barristers to Authorised Persons 2012 (Updated for the GDPR in 2018).
 Please click here to download our full contractual terms.